ahmdthrwt/task-manager/README.md

 ## Usage

 1. Open your browser and navigate to http://localhost:3000
-2. Add a new task using the form at the top
+2. Add a new task:
+   - Enter a task title (required)
+   - Add an optional description
+   - Click "Add Task" or press Enter
+3. Manage tasks:
-3. Mark tasks as complete by clicking the circle icon
+   - Mark tasks as complete by clicking the circle icon
-4. Delete tasks using the trash icon
+   - Delete tasks using the trash icon
-5. Filter tasks using the buttons below the form:
+4. Filter tasks using the buttons below the form:
    - All: Shows all tasks
    - Active: Shows only incomplete tasks
    - Completed: Shows only completed tasks